noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 6. *The Afghan War: Operation Enduring Freedom* by Anthony Tucker-Jones
     * A history of the Afghan war written seven years before it ended.
 In fairness though, it was really just meant to cover OEF.
 7. *Warrior: Coupe* by Michael Stackpole
     * Wraps the trilogy up nicely, leaving only one loose end that really bothered me.
 (How do they react to realizing the NAIS raiders weren't the Death Commando battalion?)
 A few of the threads that were tied up were done in rather unsatisfying ways.
-Morgan Kell and Yorinaga's duel and Justing Xiang Allards arc endings felt rather cheap.
+Morgan Kell and Yorinaga's duel and Justin Xiang Allards arc endings felt rather cheap.
+8. *Extreme Privacy, 4th Edition* by Michael Bazzell
+    * A great update to my previous copy of the 2nd edition.
+Updates stuff from there and adds a lot of new content as well.
+9. *On Basilisk Station* by David Weber
+    * My favorite of the Honor Harrington series.
+Just an excellent all around sci-fi novel.

 ## 2022
 1. *Fatherneed* by Kyle Pruett